Lacrymology/states/doc/master_installation.rst

 Git Repositories
 ----------------

-You need checkout the following 3 repositories into your own
+You need to checkout following 3 repositories into your own
 workstation:

 - Common (where this file is)